 Fuller is an active member of the Society Biblical Literature (SBL) and American Academy of Religion (AAR).
 He is the co-chair of the Judaism Section for the Southeastern Regional body of SBL/AAR (2012-present).

 He loves both teaching and research and understands each to have a reciprocal value to the other as “to read the Bible faithfully is necessarily to read it critically.”

-Fuller enjoys photography, listening to the music of Tom Waits, and most of all spending time with his family and their family pet, a St. Bernard.
+He and his wife, Shelia Boland Fuller (Class 1987), have two children, Abbey and Eliot.
+Fuller enjoys photography, listening to the music of Tom Waits, and most of all spending time with his family and their family pet, a Labrador Retriever named Luna.